Table of Contents

 Honeycomb is a fancy weave.
-We know that the bees store their honey in the hexagonal honeycomb cells of wax therefore, the name honeycomb weaves are derived from that.
-However, it has a cell-like appearance and both warp and weft threads float in their structure.
+We know that the bees store their honey in the hexagonal honeycomb cells of wax; therefore, the name honeycomb weaves is derived from that.
+However, it has a cell-like appearance, and both warp and weft threads float in its structure.
 Furthermore, various types of decorative fabrics are formed by honeycomb.
 However, honeycomb weaves have more thread floats on both sides and have a rough structure therefore this renders more absorption of moisture.

 The following are the characteristics of honeycomb weaves.
 They are-

 - The surface of the honeycomb fabric is very rough.

 - In the repeat size, the number of ends and picks may be equal or unequal.